 The data from the three distinct constitutional periods of colonization, responsible government and independence were presented in different chapters.
 This was mainly because of the perceived convenience of handling data from one chronological period in one chapter.
 Data identified from documents and from the survey for the chronological periods were presented with respect to the growth and development of TVE policy.
 The questions on the questionnaire were mainly on the stakeholders' views about TVE policy growth and development in Zimbabwe during 1890 to 1990 with respect to the research questions.
-Because of the distant nature of the events before the Unilateral Declaration of Independence (UDI) in 1966, the questionnaire and interview data for the period before independence in 1980 were analysed in Chapter 5.
+Because of the distant nature of the events before the Unilateral Declaration of Independence in 1980 were analysed in Chapter 5.
 Since the questions were the same for the questionnaire and interviews, the data were combined and analysed and presented together in Chapters 5 and 6.
 A table was used in presenting a summary of the analysis for each chronological period.
 Table 3.1 gives the methodological plan for the study.